Erie International Airport: Current operations

-As of December 2024, United and Delta have suspended all operations at ERI.
-The only air operations that remain are three departures and three arrivals per day by American Eagle using ERJ-145 aircraft to Charlotte, as well as a pair of flights twice weekly operated by Breeze Airways to Orlando and Tampa, FL.
+American Eagle offers two or three times daily service (depending on season) onboard ERJ-145 aircraft operated by Piedmont Airlines to Charlotte, North Carolina, and once daily service to Chicago onboard Bombardier CRJ-700 aircraft operated by PSA Airlines..

+Breeze Airways offers twice weekly service to Orlando, Florida, and twice weekly seasonal flights to Tampa, Florida.

+United Airlines will return to Erie in October 2027 with three daily flights to Chicago onboard CRJ-550 and CRJ-200 aircraft operated by SkyWest Airlines.

 Runway extension

 The 1920 ft extension of runway 6/24 was opened on November 8, 2012.
 The total cost of the project was $80.5 million, or approximately $5 million under budget.
 Owing to a mild winter in 2011-2012 that did not hinder construction work, the extension was also completed two years ahead of schedule.

 Facilities

 Erie International/Tom Ridge Field covers 450 acre and has two runways: